Steps to Apply as a First-Year Student

 Please note the following admission requirements for first-year college students.

-- Applicants with a 3.0 cumulative GPA or higher* and have satisfied the College Academic Distribution Requirements (or CADR) requirements have met the admissions requirements.
-Complete your application prior to February 1 for fall quarter to guarantee your admission and for tuition scholarship consideration..
+- Applicants with a 3.0 cumulative GPA or higher and have satisfied the College Academic Distribution Requirements (CADRs) qualify for Guaranteed Admission.
 No personal statement or essay required!

 - Applicants with a 2.50 - 2.99 cumulative GPA who have satisfied the CADR requirements will be considered for admission through a comprehensive review process, which takes into consideration: high school GPA, high school grade trends and course rigor.
 A personal statement* may be required.